garvin-stack/Lab05-Adders/Report.md

 carry look ahead adder = 5600 ps

 The ripple carry adder takes significantly more time than carry look ahead adder.
+This is because of ripple carry adder does sequential carry calculation while carry look ahead adder does parallel carry calculations.
+Sequential increases the delay a lot more compared to parallel.